 Applicants to the CCP Program must submit the following through the University of

-Complete the Personal Information & Academic History sections of the online application
+Complete all required sections of the online application

 Under the Academic History section you will submit a copy of your unofficial transcripts from each institution of higher education in which you have enrolled since graduation from high school, regardless of whether a degree was earned.
 Although the application asks for you to submit official transcripts, these are NOT necessary for your application to be reviewed.
 Official transcripts will be necessary if an offer of admission is made, but these can be requested at that time.

-Under the Program Materials, click on the program's name again, and then click on the Documents tab and submit your personal statement and resume.
+Under the Graduate School Additional Documents section you will upload your personal statement and CV/resume.
 Your statement of interest/purpose should describe:

 - Any prior training, experience, and special credentials that make you a particularly good applicant for our program